 Niya Johnson had a career-high 19 points and made four free throws in the final minute, and Davis added 16 points for the Lady Bears (29-4), who have won 15 of their past 16 games.
 Davis, a freshman, was named the tournament's most outstanding player.

 Bria Holmes scored 24 points and Linda Stepney and Averee Fields each scored 10 for West Virginia (29-4), which had won 12 straight.

 "I think tonight we'll feel the loss a little bit, but we just have to learn from it," Fields said.
 "Our season is not over, and we want to make a good run in the NCAA tournament, so we have to put it behind us.
 We have to move on from wins and we have to move on from losses.
-So I think that we'll get back together, get focused in practice, and we'll be ready for the tournament."

 The teams shared the regular-season Big 12 title and split their games during the regular season, with each winning on the other's home court.
 West Virginia slowed Sims, who had scored 48 and 39 points in the regular season games, but the Bears supported her Monday by shooting 48 percent overall.